MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

 Simplify a technical concept with an example:

 - **Example:** Explain the client-server architecture by comparing it to a waiter taking orders (client) and a kitchen preparing food (server).
-  The RESTful API is listening for the teacher feedback (client placing an order) to create account and login into the account, in order to send the information into the database (Mongodb), like a waiter submitting a food order to the chef.
-The requested information (food) is then returened to the teacher (client).
+  The RESTful API is listening for the teacher feedback (client placing an order) to create an account and login into the account, in order to send the information into the database (MongoDB), like a waiter submitting a food order to the chef.
+The requested information (food) is then returned to the teacher (client).

 ### Codebase Exploration

 Illustrate a coding concept with a relatable analogy:

 - **Example:** Creating a program is like making a peanut butter and jelly sandwich.
-Each component, the bread, the peanut butter, and the jelly all need to be made seperately and then put together.
+Each component, the bread, the peanut butter, and the jelly all need to be made separately and then put together.
 In a program, you need to create a front end, a backend with an API, and in our case, a database.
 Each of these components was set up with different frameworks, and once we had each working, we were able to tie them all together like a delicious peanut butter and jelly trifecta.

 ### Access Your Work